-When I finally made it to South Dakota last summer (state #47 in my travels!), one of the sites I was most excited to see was the Crazy Horse monument.
+When I finally made it to South Dakota, one of the sites I was most excited to see was the Crazy Horse monument.

 Crazy Horse was a famous Lakota warrior who resisted U.S. efforts to take possession of Native American lands, notably at the Battle of the Little Bighorn in 1876.

 He wanted to preserve the traditional Lakota way of life, and fought to do so until his passing in 1877.